vickmuir/Backup/evault-oracle-plugin.md

 - Support for Oracle database backup and recovery.
 - The Oracle plug-in provides ARCHIVELOG-based, non-RMAN backups of whole online database instances.
 All non-temporary table spaces and instance parameter files are automatically backed up.
 Oracle Corporation recommends that backups take place in periods of low database activity.
 - Full and partial databases are restored through normal user-managed Oracle recovery mechanisms.

+**Limitations**
+- Only local, single-instance, disk-based databases are backed up.
+- Database clusters are not backed up.
+- Raw devices are not backed up.
+- Remote databases are not backed up.
+- The database must run in ARCHIVELOG mode, and the user under which the backup is configured must have SYSDBA privileges.
+- Database passwords are encrypted for enhanced security over script-based methods.

 ## Ordering the Plug-in